anbjos/spectral-transformer/README.md

 X\in \mathbb{R}^{d \times n},Y\in \mathbb{R}^{d \times n}, Z\in \mathbb{R}^{d \times n}
 $$

-This function processes the input \( X \) through attention heads and combines their outputs into a single representation.
+This function processes the input $X$ through attention heads and combines their outputs into a single representation.

 The add and norm layer then performs the following steps:

-1. **Residual Connection**: Adds the original input \( X \) to the attention output:
+1. **Residual Connection**: Adds the original input $X$ to the attention output:

 $$
 Y = X + \text{MultiHeadAttention}(X)